bueltge/addquicktag/readme.txt

 = v1.6.3 (16/06/2009) =
 * Add belarussian language file, thanks to Fat Cow

-Please see the older changes on version on the [the official website](http://bueltge.de/wp-addquicktags-de-plugin/120/#historie "AddQuicktag")!
+Find out about older changes on the [the official website](http://bueltge.de/wp-addquicktags-de-plugin/120/#historie "AddQuicktag")!